sprainbrains/whisperfish/doc/dev-env-hacks.md

 Now you can click on "run" (or press Ctrl+R) to start the live runner.
 All log output will be in the "program output" pane (Alt+3).
 QML errors will become clickable links to the respective files.

+## Vistual Studio Code

+Since Qt Creator doesn't really support Rust, you can use Visual Studio Code for writing Rust code instead.
+To make it better handle the Silica QML (and C++ content), you can copy the include directory from the build target to your project directory for easier access:

+    cp -r ~/SailfishOS/mersdk/targets/SailfishOS-4.5.0.18-aarch64.default/usr/include ~/SFOS/

+Then you can add this to your `.vscode/c_cpp_properties.json`:

+    {
+      "configurations": [
+        {
+          "name": "Sailfish OS",
+          "includePath": [
+            "${workspaceFolder}/**",
+            "${workspaceFolder}/../include/**"
+          ],
+          "defines": [],
+          "compilerPath": "/usr/bin/clang",
+          "cStandard": "c11",
+          "cppStandard": "c++11",
+          "intelliSenseMode": "linux-clang-x64"
+        }
+      ],
+      (...)
+    }

+## Keeping CI and Clippy happy, usually

+The CI in Whisperfish makes sure the Rust code is properly formatted and idiomatic.
+This can lead to the following scenario:

+- You make a branch
+- You make changes and commit them
+- You push the branch
+- You make a merge commit
+- The CI runs
+- Clippy has issues with your code
+- You mumble and fix your code

+To prevent this from happening, to save both your ~~nerves~~ time and CI from spinning up the pipeline only to get stuck on something trivial, you can have the locally-installed Rust run similar set of commands locally before you push.

+    $ cat local-ci.sh
+    #!/bin/sh
+    set -e
+    cargo fmt --check
+    find qml/ -name "*.qml" -print0 | xargs -0 qmllint
+    cargo clippy --all-targets -- \
+      -D warnings \
+      -A clippy::useless-transmute \
+      -A clippy::too-many-arguments \
+      -A clippy::type-complexity
+    cargo test

+If you really want to enforce it, you can copy the script as `.git/hooks/pre-push` to prevent the non-passing branch going upstream  in the first place!
+This takes